advexp/component-advexp.settings-new/README.md

 ###Advexp.Settings

-Cross-platform .NET app settings for Windows, Xamarin.Mac, Xamarin.iOS and Xamarin.Android applications
+Cross-platform .NET app settings for .NET Framework, .NET Core, Xamarin.Mac, Xamarin.iOS or Xamarin.Android application

 ####Details

-Create cross-platform .NET app settings and make them accessible in your Windows, Xamarin.Mac, Xamarin.iOS or Xamarin.Android applications natively.
+Create cross-platform .NET app settings and make them accessible in your .NET Framework, .NET Core, Xamarin.Mac, Xamarin.iOS or Xamarin.Android application natively.
 Ability to save settings locally or to the cloud and sync them across different devices by using [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service.
 Ability to remotely configure your mobile application by using [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/).
+Ability to load cryptographic keys and secrets by using [Microsoft Azure](https://azure.microsoft.com) service.

-- **Windows**: Storing settings in a normal form using Isolated Storage
+- **.NET Framework**, **.NET Core**: Save settings in a normal form using Isolated Storage
-- **Windows**: Storing settings in an encrypted form using Data Protection API and Isolated Storage
+- **.NET Framework**: Save settings in an encrypted form using Data Protection API and Isolated Storage
-- **MacOS, iOS**: Storing settings in a normal form using *NSUserDefaults*
+- **Xamarin.Mac**, **Xamarin.iOS**: Save settings in a normal form using *NSUserDefaults*
-- **MacOS, iOS**: Storing settings in an encrypted form using Keychain
+- **Xamarin.Mac**, **Xamarin.iOS**: Save settings in an encrypted form using Keychain
-- **Android**: Using *SharedPreferences* to store settings in a normal form
+- **Xamarin.Android**: Use *SharedPreferences* to save settings in a normal form
-- **Android**: Using KeyStore to save confidential settings in an encrypted form
+- **Xamarin.Android**: Use KeyStore to save confidential settings in an encrypted form
-- Saving settings as dynamic parameters (name - value pairs)
+- Save settings as dynamic parameters (name - value pairs)
-- Using [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service to save settings to the cloud and sync them across different devices
+- Use [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service to save settings to the cloud and sync them across different devices
-- **iOS**, **Android**: Using [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/) service to remotely configure your mobile application
+- **Xamarin.iOS**, **Xamarin.Android**: Use [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/) service to remotely configure your mobile application
+- **.NET Framework**, **.NET Core**: Load cryptographic keys and secrets by using [Microsoft Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) service
-- Using user storage for settings
+- Use user storage for settings
-- Using any build-in or user-defined types which can be saved as a setting
+- Use any build-in or user-defined types which can be saved as a setting
-- **iOS**: Ability to link settings from Advexp.Settings with settings from the Settings App
+- **Xamarin.iOS**: Ability to link settings from Advexp.Settings with settings from the Settings App
-- **iOS**: The possibility of using [InAppSettingsKit](https://www.nuget.org/packages/Xamarin.InAppSettingsKit/) along with Advexp.Settings.
+- **Xamarin.iOS**: The possibility of use [InAppSettingsKit](https://www.nuget.org/packages/Xamarin.InAppSettingsKit/) along with Advexp.Settings.
 Both for creating fully functional GUI of the app settings and for locating them in the Settings App and accessing them from C# code.
+- Use environment variables as settings
-- Using library in NetStandard/PCL projects
+- Use library in NetStandard/PCL projects
-- Saving or loading settings by using JSON.
+- Save or load settings by using JSON.
 In this case, the additional NuGet package [Json.NET](https://www.nuget.org/packages/newtonsoft.json) is used

 Project home page:
 <https://advexp.bitbucket.io>